WordPress/gutenberg/packages/data/README.md

 <a name="useStoreSelectors" href="#useStoreSelectors">#</a> **useStoreSelectors**

-A shorthand for useSelect() that returns all the selectors from a given store.

-_Related_

--   useSelect
+Custom react hook for retrieving selectors from registered stores

 _Usage_